-Under the HSR Act, our purchase of Cadbury ordinary shares, including those represented by Cadbury ADSs, pursuant to the offer may not be completed until the expiration of a 30-day waiting period following our filing of a Premerger Notification and Report Form concerning the proposed Cadbury acquisition with the FTC and the Antitrust Division, unless the waiting period is earlier terminated by the FTC and the Antitrust Division.
+Under the HSR Act, our purchase of Cadbury ordinary shares, including those represented by Cadbury ADSs, pursuant to the offer may not be completed until the expiration of a 15-day waiting period following our filing of a Premerger Notification and Report Form concerning the proposed Cadbury acquisition with the FTC and the Antitrust Division, unless the waiting period is earlier terminated by the FTC and the Antitrust Division.

-We filed a Premerger Notification and Report Form on November 9, 2009 with the FTC and the Antitrust Division in connection with the proposed purchase of Cadbury ordinary shares, including those represented by Cadbury ADSs, pursuant to the offer, and the required waiting period will expire December 14, 2009 unless earlier terminated by the FTC and the Antitrust Division or we receive a request for additional information or documentary material (a "Second Request") prior to that time.
-If within the waiting period either the FTC or the Antitrust Division issues a Second Request to us, the waiting period will be extended for an additional period of 30 days following the date we comply with that request.
+We expect to file a Premerger Notification and Report Form as promptly as practicable after November 9, 2009 with the FTC and the Antitrust Division in connection with the purchase of Cadbury ordinary shares, including those represented by Cadbury ADSs, pursuant to the offer, and the required waiting period will expire 15 days after such filing unless earlier terminated by the FTC and the Antitrust Division or we receive a request for additional information or documentary material (a "Second Request") prior to that time.
+If within the 15-day waiting period either the FTC or the Antitrust Division issues a Second Request to us, the waiting period will be extended for an additional period of 10 days following the date we comply with that request.